hmuchalski/OChem/syllabus-ay21-22-su.md

 ## Appendix B: List of Learning Targets

 1. **(CORE)** I can use the Brønsted–Lowry theory to explain pKa trends of organic acids and correlations between structure and thermodynamic stability of organic bases.
 I can select suitable bases to deprotonate organic acids.
-2. I can explain how different factors influence acid–base equilibrium.
-I can use acid–base theories to predict the position of acid–base equilibrium, compute concentrations of acid/conjugate base in solution, and how protonation state is correlated with solubility.
+2. ==~~I can explain how different factors influence acid–base equilibrium.
+I can use acid–base theories to predict the position of acid–base equilibrium, compute concentrations of acid/conjugate base in solution, and how protonation state is correlated with solubility.~~==
 3. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 1_)
-4. **CORE** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 1_)
+5. **CORE** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 1_)
-5. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 2_)
+4. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 2_)
 6. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 2_)
 7. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 3_)
 8. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 3_)